Where to eat out on Mallorca this weekend!

 MESON SON CALIU

+Perfect time of year for a good Menu del Dia.
 Highly popular for its great value Spanish food.
 Open every day from midday.
 Covered and sunny terrace seating.
-Has an excellent chef and an extraordinarily good 12.50 euros quality Menu Del Dia.
+Has an excellent chef and an extraordinarily good 12.50 euros quality daily menu.
 Saturday’s special menu at 18.50 euros is extremely popular.
 However, the a la carte has plenty of offer with large portions.
 My goat’s cheese salad was big enough for two.
 Word of mouth has seen it self-distancingly packed every lunchtime.
 With reduced seating, best reserve Tel: 971680086.

 MONKEY STEAKHOUSE AND PIZZA, Calanova